 Impact and Programs

-Expand dental care services to meet the growing needs of low-income and minority populations.
-Expand Community Dental Care’s preventive education and outreach programs.
-Expand training of dental professionals to provide quality dental care and preventive services to underserved and multicultural communities.
-Strategically participate in the development of public policy targeted to improve the oral health of the state’s underserved populations.
-Develop a comprehensive marketing and public relations strategy.
-Ensure adequate and diversified financial resources to sustain a healthy organization.
-Maintain and increase organizational strength, capacity, and clinical integrity.
-Continue to identify and meet the specific needs of multicultural and underserved patients.
-Encourage staff engagement and retention.
+Our organizational goals, as outlined in our strategic plan, include: 1) Expand dental care services, preventive education and outreach programs, and training of dental professionals to meet the growing needs of underserved and multicultural communities; 2) Strategically participate in the development of public policy targeted to improve the oral health of the state’s underserved populations; 3) Develop a comprehensive marketing and public relations strategy; 4) Ensure adequate and diversified financial resources to sustain a healthy organization; 5) Maintain and increase organizational strength, capacity and clinical integrity; 6) Continue to identify and meet the specific needs of multicultural and underserved patients; and 7) Encourage staff engagement and retention.

 Community or Constituency Served